 If we now return to Daher, Masih and Ibrahim (2015), they describe the activities in Profit Loss-Sharing (PLS) principally as participatory forms of financing.
 In this respect, according to Al-Kayed, Syed Mohd Zain and Duasa (2014), because the capital value and rate of returns are not guaranteed, it creates incentives for risk-taking in investment contracts.
 As such, the authors conclude based on the study of the relationship between capital structure and performance of Islamic banks, tackling the unique risks of Islamic banking will requires adequate capital and reserves.
-However, such an exposition by the authors is inadequate because it does not acknowledge the significance of the association between the sources of funds in the liability side, and the equity financing investment contracts on the liability side of the balance sheet, and the equity financing investment contracts on the asset side.
+However, such an exposition by the authors is inadequate because it does not acknowledge the significance of the association between the sources of funds in the liability side, and the equity financing investment contracts on the asset side.
+This study sets out to uncover that association between the sources of funds on the liability side of the balance sheet, and the equity financing investment contracts on the asset side.

 While there is an abundance of study on profitability of Islamic banks, they make no attempt to devise a time-series model linking the sources of funds on the liability side of the balance sheet with the equity financing investment contracts on the asset side.
-Also, many of the studies tend to overlook the fact that Profit and Loss Sharing Accounts (PSIA) mudharabah contracts may be employed on both sides of the balance sheet.
+Also, many of the studies tend to overlook the fact that

+Profit and Loss Sharing Accounts (PSIA) mudharabah contracts may be employed on both sides of the balance sheet.
 However, due to its bias in favor of the mudharib (agent manager) exposing the investors or providers of funds to bear all losses (unless there is a negligence or misconduct by the mudharib), it is less adopted as a financing contract by Islamic banks.